maodanp/ml-book/part6/README.md

 * *Dimension Reduction*.This approach involves projecting the $$p$$ predictors into a M-dimensional subspace, where $$M \lt p$$.
 This is achieved by computing $$M$$ different linear combinations, or projections, of the variables.
 Then these $$M$$ projections are used as predictors to fit a linear regression model by least squares.

 In the following sections we describe each of these approaches in greater detail, along with their advantages and disadvantages.

+BTW, we can improve upon least squares using ridge regression, the lasso, principal components regression, and other techniques.
+The improvement is obtained by reduce complexity of the linear model, and hence the variance of the estimates.
+But we are still using a linear model.
+In Chapter 7, we will relax the linearity assumption to move beyond linearity.